Buddy Matthews: All Elite Wrestling (2022–present)

 Matthews made his debut for All Elite Wrestling on 23 February 2022 episode of Dynamite aligning himself with Malakai Black and Brody King of the House of Black.
-After his debut, AEW president Tony Khan made the official announcement of Matthews's signing with the company.
-At Revolution's buy-in show, the stable won a trios match against Death Triangle (Pac and Penta Oscuro) and Erick Redbeard.

-At Revolution on March 5 2023, The House of Black defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to become the AEW World Trios Championship.
+After his debut, AEW president Tony Khan announced Matthews's signing with the company.
+At Revolution on 5 March 2023, The House of Black defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to become the AEW World Trios Championship.
+In the summer of 2023, Matthews feuded Andrade El Idolo on Collision, which concluded in a ladder match for Andrade's mask, where Matthews lost.
+House of Black lost the trios titles to The Acclaimed and Billy Gunn at All In in August 2023.